 As well as for individual Azure Policies, you can define assignments for initiatives in ARM templates too.
 There is no separate resource type for initiative assignments, so you should use the already familiar ‘Microsoft.Authorization/policyAssignments’ type.
 The only difference is that to assign an initiative to a target scope, you should reference ‘Microsoft.Authorization/policySetDefinitions’ in the ‘policyDefinitionId’ property.

-Also, if you are planning to assign policy initiatives not only to the subscription level but for individual resource groups too, you should use the regular deployment schema in your ARM template and deploy it using resource group deployment cmdlets.
+Also, if you are planning to assign policy initiatives not only to the subscription level but to individual resource groups too, you should use the regular deployment schema in your ARM template and deploy it using resource group deployment cmdlets.

 Azure policy parameters as object type when assigning an initiative